ClinkNoord: A Hostel Run Like a Hotel

 - Pay particular attention to the cleanliness rating, anything below 2-3 points from the highest score, knocks it off my list as a potential place to stay.
 I had that one bad experience with bed bugs and still have scars.

-- Do they have free Wifi and how reliable is it - this is very important, not only so I can communicate and edit material for my blog, but also plan the trip and last-minute changes if there is inclement weather or an emergency at home.
+- Do they have free Wifi and how reliable is it - this is very important for me.
+Being able to communicate and edit material for my blog while on location.
+Wi-Fi also allows for last minute trip planning or changes if there is inclement weather or an emergency at home.

 - Breakfast - European travel can get quite costly in some areas so I love me a good solid breakfast that doesn't cost more than 6-7 Euros

 - Activities: if there is inclement weather, do they have things to make my stay enjoyable still

 ClinkNoord passed this first test with flying colors.
 So I booked a stay with them in a 4-bed dormitory room with a private shower and bathroom.
 The 4-bed dormitories are quieter, and the room that I choose to stay in typically.
 Being that I am a very light sleeper I find the people who stay in said 4-bed dormitories often tend to be so as well.
 They generally are quieter and more respectful when coming in late at night.

 Prior to checking in at ClinkNoord, I had been kept awake by a screaming child the entire flight to Amsterdam (luckily it was a non-stop flight).
 Arriving at ClinkNoord I was grumpy, tired, and my 2 bags felt like I was carrying 5,000lbs.
 It was only 9 am and typically you are not allowed to check-in before noon.
 Feeling hopeless as I entered, I knew I would be turned away and told the room wasn't ready yet.